PanosEconomou/notes/Conformal_Fields/Boson.md

 $$
 B  = \int_{\partial \Sigma} \phi(X) = \int_{\Sigma} d\phi(X).
 $$
-While all of these preserve the equaitons of motion not all are conformal.
+While all of these preserve the equations of motion not all are conformal.
 For example, we want an operator that has scaling dimension $\Delta = 1$ so that the action is conformal under scalings.
 This means that $\phi$ is a marginal operator.
 In addition to that, we want it to be exactly marginal, that is under RG flow we don't go away, i.i.e. we want its $\beta$ function to vanish.
 But we could also find other non-local boundary terms that are still conformal, i.e. we just picked an isolated fixed point somewhere.

 Since this needs to have dimension $1$ let's consider
 $$